What is the Bloch Sphere, and why is it Important In Understanding Qubits and Quantum Computing?

 He was born in Zurich, Switzerland, in 1905 and studied physics at the Swiss Federal Institute of Technology before earning his doctorate at the University of Leipzig in Germany in 1928.
 He later worked at the University of Leipzig, the University of Chicago, and the Swiss Federal Institute of Technology before joining the faculty at Stanford University in 1939.

-In addition to his work on NMR, Bloch made essential contributions to the field of solid-state physics and was one of the first scientists to study the behaviour of electrons in solids.
+In addition to his work on NMR, Bloch made essential contributions to solid-state physics and was one of the first scientists to study the behavior of electrons in solids.
 He is also known for his work on the Bloch Sphere, a geometrical representation of the state of a qubit, a unit of quantum information used in quantum computing and a vital tool for understanding qubits.
-Without his work, we would not have a decent analogy for the qubit.
+We would not have a decent analogy for the qubit without his work.

 Why should I use the Bloch Sphere?

 In classical computing, a bit is a binary or boolean unit of information with one of two values: 0 or 1.
-In quantum computing, a qubit can represent these two values and any linear combination in a superposition.
+A qubit can represent these two values and any linear combination in a superposition in quantum computing.
 This means that we could have a state that is 50% in a ‘zero’ state and 50% in a ‘one’ state.
 The state of a qubit can be represented by a vector, which can be represented on the surface of a sphere known as the Bloch sphere.
 It’s like us humans; we can inhabit all the places on the earth’s surface, which are valid states in quantum terms.

 Changing the state of a Qubit with a Bloch Sphere

 So there you have it.
 The short guide to the Bloch Sphere.
-But this hopefully will inspire those who want to get started with a compelling concept for graphically understanding quantum operations.
+Hopefully, this will inspire those wanting to start with a compelling concept for graphically understanding quantum operations.
 There is much more to learn, but we hope you enjoyed this basic introduction to the Bloch Sphere.

 Where to go now?